Around the kitchen table with Borealis Beading

 Melanie says you should always bring good energy into your beading.
 She makes this easy in the welcoming environment that she creates that allows good energy to flow throughout the Perlage experience.

-The experience ends with what else but the sharing of a meal.
+The experience ends with the sharing of a meal.
 After a day spent hearing stories, learning about plants and histories and creating art, sharing food around the "kitchen table" where we started seems like the natural place to end.
 A Métis charcuterie is laid on the outdoor kitchen table with locally made bannock, bison jerky, honey, jam and cheeses.
 This final assembly of the group offers a chance for everyone to ask questions and reflect on today's voyage into the world of the Flower Beadwork People.

 Travel Manitoba staff was hosted by Eastman Tourism, who did not review or approve this story.